alexprut/Spider4Schema/README.md

 The libraries will be created in ```libraries``` folder

 ##### Library Types
-There are 2 types of Microdata library you can create:
+There are 3 types of Microdata library you can create:
+* JSON → a .json file containing all Types and Properties
 * Minified → an array with all Types and Properties
 * Normal → each Type is file (an abstract class with static Properties)

 ##### Performance
+The __json__ library:
+1 file, 70.2 KB, all Types and Properties are in JSON

 The __minified__ library:
-1 file, 71.7 KB, 2600 lines of code, the Types and Properties are in a hash table (array)
+1 file, 84.5 KB, 2600 lines of code, the Types and Properties are in a hash table (array)

 The __normal__ abstract static library:
-428 files, 612.2 KB, 7.439 lines of code without comments and documentation, ~ 26.000 lines of code with comments and documentation
+531 files, 541.5 KB, 8011 lines of code without comments and documentation, ~ 26.000 lines of code with comments and documentation